mvolkmann/blog/src/dart.md

 - `lib`

-  This directory is not provided, but should be created to hold `.dart` files that define functions and classes used by other `.dart` files in the project.
+  This directory is not provided, but should be created to hold `.dart` files that define libraries of functions and classes used by other `.dart` files in the project.

   Files in the `bin` directory import files from here using the syntax `import 'package:{project-name}/{file-name}.dart';`